 FRIDAY 9 AUGUST, 7.30pm £8

-What life is there in a small inner-city park?
-Penny Metal spent five years observing a small patch in South London and identified a remarkable 555 species of bug, beetle and other insects.
-She will introduce us to her remarkable neighbours, including homeless bees, solitary wasps, spiders who jump, harlequin ladybirds and snail-killing flies.
-She will talk with journalist and author Alison Benjamin whose bee books have helped to highlight the threats facing bees worldwide and to transform the way we think about these master pollinators.
+What wildlife is there in a small inner-city park?
+Penny Metal spent five years observing a small patch in South London and identified a remarkable 555 species of bugs, beetles and other insects.
+She will introduce us to her remarkable neighbours, tiny residents that include homeless bees, solitary wasps, spiders that jump to catch their prey, harlequin ladybirds and snail-killing flies.
+Penny’s book, Insectinside – Life in the Bushes of a Small Peckham Park, is published by Independent Publishing Network with over 600 colour plates.

 FRIDAY 16 AUGUST, 7.30pm £8